djgoldsmith/BYO_CTF/README.md

 	```

-  4. Add the Vulnerablity.
+  4. Add the Vulnerability.

-     We can also upate he docker file to add the acual vunlerablity.
+     We can also update he docker file to add the actual vulnerability.

 	 We know if python has SUID rights, then we can exploit it.